AWGL/TSO500_post_processing/README.md

 ## Samplesheet requirements
 * The samplesheet must contain the samples in the correct order for the RNA contamination results to be valid
 * Every NTC must be named NTC-worksheetid

+## Duty scientist responsibilites
+The duty scientist is responsible for the following tasks:
+* Signing off the run in autoqc database - for more information refer to the AutoQC sop
+* Importing the data into the data into the somatic variant database